cabforum/forum/SMCWG-charter.md

 forms its consensus.
 The SMCWG will consult other technical communities when and as necessary.

-The problem to be addressed by the working group is the absence of consistent and audited validation practices used by CAs in establishing the identity of the subject (if present) and verifying that the subscriber controls the email address.
-While there are methods for validating control of a domain that can be adopted from TLS certificates, there are currently no standard requirements for validating control of email addresses.
-Methods for validating identities in TLS certificates also exist and should be leveraged where possible, as well as other identity validation standards common in the industry.
-At least one method to efficiently validate an email address as well as developing a consistent profile for S/MIME certificates in order to facilitate technical interoperability across the Internet are also to be addressed by the SMCWG.

-The objective of the SMCWG is to provide documents that describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary (but not sufficient) for the issuance and management of Publicly-Trusted S/MIME Certificates; Certificates that are trusted by virtue of the fact that their corresponding Root Certificate is distributed in widely-available application software.
-Such requirements are not mandatory for Certification Authorities unless and until they become adopted and enforced by relying–party Application Software Suppliers.
+The objective of the SMCWG is to provide documents that describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.

 ## 1. Scope